Entropy-based Discovery of Summary Causal Graphs in Time Series: Related Work

 \section{Related Work}

 Granger Causality is one of the oldest methods proposed to detect causal relations between time series.
-However, in its standard form \citep{Granger_1969}, it is known to handle a restricted version of causality that focuses on causal priorities as it assumes that the past of a cause is necessary and sufficient for optimally forecasting its effect.
-This approach has nevertheless been improved since then \citep{Granger_2004}, and has recently been explored through an attention mechanism within convolutional networks \citep{Nauta_2019}. \\ In a different line, approaches based on Structural Equation Models assume that the causal system can be defined by a set of equations that explain each variable by its direct causes and an additional noise.
+However, in its standard form \citep{Granger_1969}, it is known to handle a restricted version of causality that focuses on linear relations and causal priorities, as it assumes that the past of a cause is necessary and sufficient for optimally forecasting its effect.
+This approach has nevertheless been improved since then in \texttt{MVGC} \citep{Granger_2004} and has recently been extended to handle nonlinearities through an attention mechanism within convolutional networks \citep{Nauta_2019}.
+This last extension is referred to as \texttt{TCDF}. {Score-based approaches \cite{Chickering_2002} search over the space of possible graphs, trying to maximize a score that reflects how well the graph fits the data.
+Recently, a new score-based method called \texttt{Dynotears} \cite{Pamfil_2020} was presented to infer a window causal graph from time series.} In a different line, approaches based on the noise assume that the causal system can be defined by a set of equations that explains each variable by its direct causes and an additional noise.
 Causal relations are in this case discovered using footprints produced by the causal asymmetry in the data.
-For time series, the most popular algorithms in this family are tsLiNGAM \citep{Hyvarinen_2008}, which is an extension of LiNGAM through autoregressive models, and TiMINo \citep{Peters_2013}, which discovers a causal relationship by looking at independence between the noise and the potential causes.
-The main drawbacks of these approaches are the need of a large sample size to achieve good performance and the simplifying assumptions they make on the relations between causes and effects \citep{Malinsky_2018_2}. \\ Nowadays, the most popular approaches for inferring causal graphs are certainly constraint-based approaches, based on the PC algorithm by \cite{Spirtes_2000}.
-Several algorithms, adapted from non-temporal causal graph discovery algorithms, have been proposed in this family for time series, from ANLTSM by \cite{Chu_2008} to PCMCI by \cite{Runge_2019}.
-Other variants such as tsFCI by \citet{Entner_2010} and SVAR-FCI by \cite{Malinsky_2018} focus on hidden causes, a case we do not consider here.
-Our work is thus more closely related to that of \cite{Runge_2019}.
-However, we focus here on the summary causal graph, whereas PCMCI produces a full temporal graph, and introduce a new temporal mutual information measure and entropy reduction principle on which we ground our PC-like algorithm.
+For time series, the most popular nonlinear algorithm in this family is \texttt{TiMINo} \citep{Peters_2013}, which discovers a causal relationship by looking at independence between the noise and the potential causes.
+The most popular approaches for inferring causal graphs are certainly constraint-based approaches, based on the PC and FCI algorithms \cite{Spirtes_2000}, which turn knowledge about (conditional) independencies into causal knowledge assuming the causal Markov condition and faithfulness.
+Several algorithms, adapted from non-temporal causal graph discovery algorithms, have been proposed in this family for time series, namely \texttt{oCSE} by \cite{Sun_2015}, which is limited to one time lag between causal relations, \texttt{PCMCI} \cite{Runge_2019}, and \texttt{tsFCI} \cite{Entner_2010}.
+Our work is thus more closely related to that of \cite{Runge_2019,Entner_2010}, which use constraint-based strategies to infer a window causal graph.
+However, we focus here on the summary causal graph, and we introduce a new causal temporal mutual information measure and entropy reduction principle on which we ground our causal discovery algorithms.
+Constraint-based methods have been also used jointly with other approaches (e.g., {with a score-based method \cite{Malinsky_2018}} and with a noise-based method \citep{Assaad_2021}), but we consider such hybrid methods as beyond the scope of this paper.